juanfernandes/juanfernandes-uk/src/blog/my-git-aliases.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: My Git Aliases
+title: "My Git Aliases"
-description: Quick post to share my Git aliases.
+description: "Quick post to share my Git aliases.
 I love seeing other developers' aliases
   - a lot of mine have been copied from others.
-So I thought I'd share mine - in the hopes someone will find it useful.
+So I thought I'd share mine - in the hopes someone will find it useful."
 keywords:
     - git
     - alias
     - aliases
     - developer
     - development
     - bash
     - fish
     - bashrc
-postImage: "/v1579162296/trianglify.png"
-date: 2019-01-31T16:05:36.740+00:00
+date: 2019-01-31T16:05:36Z
 tags:
     - development
 ---
-I use Git via the command line and have always used it that way ever since it was introduced at a company I worked at a few years ago.
+I use Git via the command line and have always used it that way ever since it was introduced at a company I worked at a few years ago.{.lead}

 But soon after using it Git for a few days, I started disliking the repetitiveness of the commands - so I did some googling and found that I could create shortcuts (aliases) in Bash.